 How long will it take for my new OJS, OMP, or OPS install to be ready?

-Once we have the necessary journal information to begin, it will take approximately 2-3 business days to set up your journal or press.
+Once you have submitted your hosting support agreement and paid the invoice for your annual hosting fee, and we have the necessary journal information to begin, it will take approximately 2-3 business days to set up your journal or press.

 How often are backups performed?

 PKP Publishing Services provides onsite backups for all hosted clients with daily, weekly, and monthly data restore points.
 All of our journals are hosted in a commercial-level hosting environment by an internet service provider based in Canada, with 24×7 in-person monitoring.
 Additional server options may be available, including standalone servers.